norskjuving/KML-to-Layer-Post-Process/README.md

 <b>STEP 2 - INSTALL PIP</b>

 Run the script in commandline as seen in figure 2, keep in mind that you must change the path to the location of the get-pip.py script, in our case it should be the desktop (Figure 2).
 When you run 'python get-pip.py' command as seen in figure 2, pip should install and the result should look like figure 3.
 If you receive an error <b>"'python' is not recognized as an internal or external command, operable program or batch file."</b>  the python environment variable is not set on your system (tells your computer where python is).
 See STEP 3 (optional) below figure 3 for adding this.
+Otherwise skip to <b>STEP 4</b>.

 Figure 2: